Full Mouth Reconstruction: Recovery and Healing After Dental Work

 The length of full mouth reconstruction recovery varies for each patient.
 Every full mouth reconstruction is personalized to the patient’s unique needs.
 Many patients can restore their smile with a combination of minimally invasive treatments, such as dental fillings, dental crowns, dental bridges, and root planing and scaling.
 These procedures cause minimal side effects.
 Most patients recover from procedures such as these within two to three days.

 Full mouth reconstruction sometimes requires treatment of more complex issues, like advanced gum disease, infection, or tooth loss.
-These dental problems may require surgical treatment, tooth extraction, or dental implants.
+These dental problems may require surgical treatment, tooth extraction, or dental implants to replace missing teeth.
 Full mouth reconstruction treatments involving invasive dental procedures require a lengthier recovery period.
 It can take patients weeks or months to recover from these treatments, though side effects should resolve much faster.

 Full Mouth Reconstruction Side Effects